Designing with AI

 2. Outline your data model

 We tested again and immediately saw increased satisfaction because of education and expectation setting.
-While users still felt their requirements weren’t being translated correctly their expectations were much lower.
+While users still felt their requirements weren’t being translated correctly their expectations were much lower, which meant they weren’t as dissapointed when AI got it wrong.
 One user said, “it didn’t correctly parse my data model, but it did a pretty decent job…despite it’s limitations.”

 More educated and context-aware users shifted requirement translation satisfaction scores from 2.8 to 3.6.

-OutSystems designers were using Cursor to generate prototypes using AI.
-They hadn’t connected it to the design system yet, and I wanted to answer a specific question: if we embedded our content guidelines, design system docs, token JSON files, and front-end CSS files directly into Cursor as prompt context, would the output be more consistent with the design system?
+OutSystems designers were using Cursor to generate prototypes using AI, but they hadn’t connected it to our design system yet.
+Before we wired everything up, just assuming it’d make everything better, I wanted to understand exactly what would happen once we embedded our content guidelines, design system docs, token JSON files, and front-end CSS files directly into Cursor as prompt context.
+What moved the needle?
+What, if anything, would make the output be more consistent with the design system?

-The answer was yes.
-But it created a problem nobody anticipated.
+The answer was all of it, but consistency created a problem nobody anticipated.

 To start the experiment, first, I captured a baseline, a hifi screen in Figma.
 I made sure that it was fully following our design system standards with correct tokens applied.